Publication Ethics and Publication Malpractice Statement

 Use of Artificial Intelligence Tools and Technologies

-Contributions by artificial intelligence (AI) tools and technologies to an article’s contents must be clearly reported in a dedicated section of the Materials and Methods, or in the Acknowledgements section for article types lacking a Methods section.
-This section should include the name(s) of any tools used including links to web pages, a description of how the authors used the tool(s) and evaluated the validity of the tool’s outputs.
-Finally, authors must provide a clear statement on which aspects of the study, article content, and supporting data or files have been modified/generated using AI tools.
+Contributions using artificial intelligence (AI) tools and technologies in the content of an article must be clearly reported in a separate section of Materials and Methods, or in the Acknowledgements section for article types without a Materials and Methods section.
+This section should include the name(s) of any tools used, including links to websites, and a description of how the authors used the tool(s) and evaluated the validity of the tool’s outputs.
+Finally, authors must provide a clear statement on which aspects of the study, article content, and supporting data or files have been modified/generated with AI tools.

 Data access and retention

-Authors may be asked to provide the raw data of their study together with the manuscript for editorial review and should be prepared to make the data available.
-In any event, authors should ensure accessibility to data on reasonable request, and should retain such data for a reasonable time after publication.
+Authors may be required to provide the raw data of their study along with the manuscript for editorial review, so they should be prepared to provide said data.
+In any event, authors should ensure accessibility to data on reasonable request and retain said data for a reasonable time after publication.

 Patient consent and permission to publish

-Studies involving experiments on human subjects require the approval of their local ethics committee as well as informed consent signed by the patients.
-In this case, the manuscript must include the protocol number of the study approval and explicit mention of the consent of the subjects involved in the study.
-An example, to be stated in the Materials and Methods section, is as follows:
+Studies involving experiments on human beings require the approval of their local ethics committee, as well as an informed consent form signed by the patients.
+In this case, the manuscript must include the protocol number of the study approval and explicit mention of the consent of the patients involved in the study.
+For example, the Materials and Methods section could include the following:

-In addition where there is an unavoidable risk of breach of privacy, for example in a clinical photograph or case details, the authors will need to obtain signed consent from patients or relatives.
+In addition, if there is an unavoidable risk of breach of privacy, for example in a clinical photograph or case details, the authors will need to obtain signed consent from the patients or relatives.
 In such cases, authors will need to send the signed consent form to NSC Nursing prior to publication.

 Originality and plagiarism

-The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted.
-Plagiarism takes many forms, from „passing off‟ anothe´s paper as the author´s own paper, to copying or paraphrasing substantial parts of another´s paper (without attribution), to claiming results from research conducted by others.
-Plagiarism in all its forms constitutes unethical publishing behaviour and is unacceptable.
+The authors should guarantee that their papers are entirely original.
+If they have used the work and/or words of other authors, this should be appropriately cited or quoted.
+Plagiarism takes many forms, such as ‘passing off’ another person’s paper as the author’s own paper, copying or paraphrasing substantial parts of another person’s paper (without citation), or taking results from research conducted by others.
+Plagiarism in all its forms is an unethical publishing behaviour and totally unacceptable.

-NSC Nursing’s Editorial Board will assess the type of plagiarism committed by the authors.
-Action taken will be based on the severity of the attempted plagiarism but may include correction or withdrawal of the published article.
+NSC Nursing’s Editorial Board will evaluate the type of plagiarism committed by the authors.
+Subsequent action will be according to the severity of the attempted plagiarism, but may include correction or withdrawal of the published article.
 NSC Nursing will not accept subsequent articles from authors who have engaged in serious plagiarism.

 Multiple, duplicate, redundant or concurrent submission/publication

-Authors should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour.
-In general, an author should not submit for consideration in another journal a previously published paper.
-The copyright remains with the authors (CC-BY), thus they can decide about eventual republication of their text.
-The primary reference must be cited in the secondary publication.
+Authors should not publish manuscripts describing essentially the same research in more than one journal or primary publication.
+Submitting the same manuscript to more than one journal at the same time is considered unethical.
+In general, an author should not submit a previously published paper for consideration in another journal.
+Copyright remains with the authors (CC-BY), so they can decide about the eventual republication of their text.
+All primary references must be cited in the secondary publication.

 Authorship of the manuscript